LissetteMarie22/Bat-Thumbnails/README.md

  # Bat Thumbnails\par
 \par
-This project is one part of a bigger web application.
+This project is  part of a bigger web application.
 My part of the project was to create thumbnails for pictures in the images folder that didn't have one.
 The table itself was made by executing a sql file in a Unix terminal (I did NOT make this initial file).
 The python script will , when executed:\par
 1. Create a new column to this table, thumbnailExists  \par
 2. Look to see if a given file has a thumbnail for it.\par
 3. If so records that file's name. \par